susanacst/Bloom-Co/README.md

 ## 💡 Key Learnings

-This project helps me explore and practice:
+Through this project, I'm exploring and practicing:

-- Building a visual identity through UI
+- Creating a consistent and attractive visual identity
-- Semantic and structured HTML
+- Writing clean, semantic HTML
-- Basic interactivity with JavaScript
+- Implementing basic JavaScript interactions
-- Laying the groundwork for modern frontend frameworks
+- Preparing for future development using modern frontend frameworks

 ---

-Thanks for stopping by ✨
+Thanks for stopping by! ✨
-Feel free to leave a ⭐ or feedback — every bit of support helps me grow! 🌷
+Feel free to leave a ⭐ or share feedback — every bit of support helps me grow! 🌷